tower/tower/README.md

 Master branch will always be functional, and for the most part in sync with the version installed through the npm registry.

+## Contributor Note

+All of the base ideas are now pretty much in the Tower codebase, now it's just a matter of fleshing out the edge cases and a few implementations.
+Here's what's new:

+- Background jobs in Redis.
+The `Model.enqueue` and `Model#enqueue` methods are convention for off-loading expensive tasks to the background.
+You then run `cake work` and it will start the [kue](https://github.com/LearnBoost/kue) background worker to process items in the different redis queues.
+That process is running in a totally separate environment, but they can communicate b/c of redis' nice pub/sub api.
+This still needs to be fleshed out and tested a bit more but the basics are there.
+- Attachments.
+File uploading is working, as well as image resizing with imagemagick.
+I've started working on post-processing using background redis jobs as well.
+Tower should have a standard set of attachment "processors" to make uploading/processing attachments dead-simple (it's still pretty hard in Rails).
+This includes from any format to standard formats (video/audio/docs/images/etc.), video/audio/image processing/compression, text extraction and resizing, and document processing (pdf text extraction, MS Word to text, etc.).
+It's all pretty straight forward, just need to wrap command-line tools.
+See http://documentcloud.github.com/docsplit/.
+- Authentication.
+I don't think I've merged the authentication code yet, but an older version is here: https://github.com/viatropos/tower-authentication-example.
+The whole logging in with email/facebook/etc. should be completely solved.
+Right now mongodb session support is working locally, I will merge it when I finish with some other stuff.
+- Subdomains.
+Subdomains should be first-class citizens.
+We need to thoroughly test them in production.
+JSONP support exists (to do `GET` requests across domains), need to test that out.
+Need to get a better/leaner URL parser, but what's in there now works.
+Need to test authentication/sessions/cookies across subdomains.
+- Authorization.
+I've started on the authorization system (inspired from [cancan](https://github.com/ryanb/cancan/)).
+It works and is pretty awesome :).
+Just need to add some controller hooks to make it plug-and-chug.
+- Mass-assignment protection.
+I've implemented the basics of "mass assignment protection" (see the [Rails Security Guide](http://guides.rubyonrails.org/security.html#mass-assignment)), need to test it out a bit more.
+Also need to handle input sanitization.
+- Embedded Documents.
+I've mapped out how this could be implemented but it's still on the todo list.
+- Associations (hasMany, hasManyThrough, belongsTo, hasOne).
+They all work well (tested manually on the client as well, pretty awesome seeing hasManyThrough relations save on the client).
+There's a good amount of work to be done on making sure `user.address == address.user`, that kind of reflection stuff (especially for binding on the view).
+Wrote down a lot of ideas on how to implement an "identity map", but we have to be careful about garbage collection if we're going to store references to the request/controller objects in some hidden "thread" (see some of the recent commits for notes - early/mid July).
+Also need to make the validations/callbacks more robust for `acceptsNestedAttributesFor`, but it's all working at a basic level.
+- The Cursor.
+The cursor is _super_ awesome :).
+There's a ton more ideas on how to make it even more awesome, but for now it does what it's supposed to.
+I'd like to simplify the notification system eventually (telling the client of model changes).
+- Ember Views.
+This is the next big thing to do, but it's really independent of Tower.
+Tower can create some helpers like form builders and whatnot, but that might take a long time - particularly b/c there's going to be a lot of work put in to make sure performance is top-notch with all those views.
+- Client Routes.
+The base code for mapping routes.coffee into the Ember routing system is there, but the Ember API is changing weekly almost so I haven't gotten back to it.
+It should only take a few hours to wire up.

+If you're excited to work on one of these things let me know and I'll point you to where things are and all that.
+Once all of this stuff is reasonably complete (mid August hopefully), this will merge into master.
+From there it's going to be "robustifying" everything, and hardcore performance tuning.

 ## Default Development Stack

 - Ember